Psychological Science, Ph.D.

 Advancement

 Students complete a supervised research project during their second year culminating in a paper that may form the basis for a publication.
-They take a written comprehensive examination during their third year, which requires them to demonstrate mastery of the principles of social ecology and of major theoretical, substantive, and methodological issues in the study of their major and minor specializations and in the psychology of human behavior.
-The normative time for advancement to candidacy is four years.
-The fourth year is devoted to developing and defending a dissertation proposal, and the fifth year is spent completing the dissertation research.
-The normative time for completion of the Ph.D. is six years, but we encourage students to complete within five years as the university can only provide five years of funding to students.
+They take a written comprehensive examination the summer before their third year, which requires them to demonstrate mastery of the principles of social ecology and of major theoretical, substantive, and methodological issues in the study of their major specialization and in the psychology of human behavior.
+All students must advance by winter quarter of the fourth year.
+The normative time for completion of the Ph.D. with internship is six years, but we encourage students to complete their dissertation within five years.
 Students must complete all requirements for the Ph.D. in Psychological Science no later than their seventh year of study, adjusted for any approved leaves of absence that may have been taken.
 It is expected that most students will complete the degree requirements well in advance of this deadline.
 All Ph.D. students in the Psychological Science program are required to pass a final oral defense of the dissertation.

 Potential employment sites for graduates of the program include academic institutions, research organizations, government policy institutes, health care and human services settings (e.g., hospitals, schools, community agencies), and a variety of private sector employers.
 The Ph.D.
 Program in Psychological Science specializes in the training of researchers, not in the training of clinical practitioners.